-• Cohort representing target population.
 The cohort that represents the target population of the study should be defined based on the clinical questions of interest.
 The characteristics of the target population help define the longitudinal cohort starting from the initiation of treatment to the end of observational period.
-Specifically, given the clinical questions that determine the study objectives, the target population is usually defined by eligibility criteria (including new users, those who did not use the study treatment during a wash out period before entering the cohort, or non-new users) and should be reflected by available data sources [11,17].
-Data can be sourced from multiple centers; if data are sourced from a single center, it should be thoroughly evaluated for its representativeness of the target population and for possible extrapolation of research results.
-Important variables of the target population include treatment (including treatment cohort and control cohort), baseline and time dependent covariates, and outcome measures.
+Specifically, given the clinical questions that determine the study objectives, the target population is usually defined by eligibility criteria (including new users, those who did not use the study treatment during a wash out period before entering the cohort, or non-new users) and should be reflected by available data sources and data curation and data management plan.
+Given the diversity of data sources, it should be thoroughly evaluated for its representativeness of the target population and for possible extrapolation of research results.
+Important variables of the target population include treatment (including treatment cohort and control cohort), baseline, covariates (such as baseline and time dependent covariates, and outcome measures.
 The sample size of an RWS should meet the minimum sample size requirements for statistical inference, but usually does not have an upper limit, especially for retrospective studies.
-The cohort start-time, length of observational/follow-up period, and observational/visit time points should be defined based on the disease characteristics and the requirements of clinical evaluation.
+The cohort start-time, length of observational/follow-up period, and observational/visit time points should be defined based on the disease characteristics and the requirements of clinical practice and evaluation.